Lucy Dacus - Thumbs

 But you don't owe him shit,

-The last bit of the song that kind of like sums up what I wish for my friend, I like wrote it down
+The last bit of the song that kind of like sums up what I wish for my friend.
+I like wrote it down the like you don't owe him shit line and you know I say it twice in the song.

-And you know I say it twice in the song I wrote it down twice and the first time felt like it was for her
+I wrote it down twice and the first time felt like it was for her

-and then the second time felt like it was for me
+and then the second time felt like it was for me.

-I am adopted and my birth father is a little obsessive
+I am adopted and my birth father is

-basically I also needed to hear that I don't owe him shit which I didn't know I believed until I said it out loud.
+Basically, I also needed to hear that I don't owe him shit, which I didn't know I believed until I said it out loud.

+My mom is actually adopted as well.
 And so the idea of like chosen family has been a part of my life my whole life.

 So blood ties have never really made sense to me.

 And I think that they are used as a tool for manipulation.
+Like you owe me this because I

-Like you owe me this because I gave birth to you.
+gave birth to you.

 So yeah, I think that you don't owe